SnoringCatGames/scaffolder/README.md

 #### Overriding `ScaffoldConfig` defaults

-If you want to override or extend any Godot Scaffold functionality, you should be able to configure a replacement for the corresponding object.
-But make sure that your replacement `extends` the underlying Godot Scaffold class!
+If you want to override or extend any Scaffolder functionality, you should be able to configure a replacement for the corresponding object.
+But make sure that your replacement `extends` the underlying Scaffolder class!

-Here's an example of overriding some Godot Scaffold functionality:
+Here's an example of overriding some Scaffolder functionality:
 ```
 var my_app_manifest := {
     ...